BhrgvPtl/rag_env/README.md

 ## Usage

+1. Ensure that you have placed your PDF files in the `law` folder.

-1. Run the Streamlit app:
+2. Run the Streamlit app:

     ```bash
     streamlit run app.py
     ```

-2. Use the web interface to:
+3. Use the web interface to:
-    - Process PDF files in the specified input folder.
+    - Process PDF files in the `law` folder.
     - Upload and process a single PDF file.
     - Query the processed documents and get answers based on the retrieved document chunks.

 ## File Descriptions

+### `law/`

+Contains the PDF files about laws and the `output` folder which stores the processed JSON files.

 ### `app.py`